onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 06:10
 I hope your brother has a great visit
 06:15
-tape script 1.6 whose or whose one whose
+tapescript 1.6 whose or whose one whose
 06:24
 phone is ringing it's mine
 06:27